Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 **DUE:** Next Friday (April.26), beginning of class via Gradescope.

 **NOTES:**
-  - All BIOE.80 problem sets must be completed individually unless plainly noted opetherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
   - Please turn in your completed problem sets as an electronic copy via **Gradescope**.
   - Please make sure to not go over the word limits, when appropriate provide figure captions, and show your work (e.g., calculations).